-toolid(toolid, [version])
+toolid (toolid, [version]) New in version 3.5.0.
 Function returning a sum of count values of all matching toolid records.
 Provide the optional version argument to only match when both match for one entry.
 More information can be found here: